sulaiman301/World-happiness-SQL/README.md

 These factors are compared to hypothetical values in Dystopia (the world’s lowest national averages) to understand why some countries rank higher than others.

 ## Reports Overview
-2012: First report published.
-2013: Second report.
-2015: Third report.
-2016: Fourth report, also known as the 2016 Update.
-2017: Released on March 20th, 2017, at the United Nations on the International Day of Happiness, ranking 155 countries by happiness levels.
+ Released on March 20th, 2017, at the United Nations on the International Day of Happiness, ranking 155 countries by happiness levels.
 Usage
 The reports are widely used by governments, organizations, and civil society to inform policy-making decisions.
 Experts from various fields contribute insights on how well-being measurements can assess national progress.